 The admission board of the programme you selected will screen your educational history and your motivation to determine your access to the programme.
 This process may take up to 6 weeks after you uploaded all required data and documents (holidays and closing days are not included in the 6 week-period).
 If the admission board gives a positive recommendation, you can proceed with part 2 of the application.

 You need to provide all necessary data and electronic documents for this part of your application before the deadlines mentioned under "Application deadlines".

-- Enter your personal details and select the programme in which you wish to enrol in the academic year 2020-2021 (or 2021-2022 if you still have to attend preparatory courses (e.g. language courses))
+- Enter your personal details and select the programme in which you wish to enrol (the appropriate academic year is determined by the necessity to still attend preparatory courses (e.g. language courses))

 - Generate a user account to access the application in a secure way